-Most wounds heal with gauze, tape, and patience.
+Most wounds heal with gauze, tape and patience.
 The types of wounds treated at the Methodist Wound Treatment Center are more complex and difficult to treat.
 They may have been present for a long time, show no signs of improvement, or continue to recur despite conventional treatments.
 Complicating the situation may be a medical problem such as diabetes, high blood pressure, or heart disease.
 The Methodist Wound Treatment Center in Oak Ridge, Tennessee is conveniently located to Knoxville and provides expert staff who will provide you with individualized care to heal your wound and get you back to the life you love.

 There are several reasons that wounds do not heal, and the Methodist Wound Treatment Center’s highly trained physician specialists and nurses look at the total picture: beginning with diagnosis and continuing through treatment and prevention of recurrence.
 We use advanced wound care treatments for patients with conditions such as…

 Hyperbaric oxygen therapy (HBOT) is one of several advanced treatment options offered at the Methodist Wound Treatment Center in Oak Ridge, Tennessee.
 HBOT has helped numerous people overcome these conditions and return to healthier, happier lifestyles.
 This treatment works in three major ways: It stimulates the formation of new blood vessels, improves the flow of oxygen into tissues, and increases the formation fibrous tissues.
 In short, HBOT allows for an increase of 10 times in plasma oxygen concentration, thereby accelerating the wound healing process.
-For more information for patients receiving hyperbaric oxygen therapy, click here.

 Indications for Hyperbaric Oxygen Therapy

 - Refractory osteomyelitis

 The staff of the Methodist Wound Treatment Center also treats patients with…